 Professor of International Studies and History

-Arts and Science Building 365
+Arts and Sciences Building, Room 365

 Professor Chuck Schaefer joined the Department of History in 1994 and served as Chair from 1997 through 2006.
 Currently Professor Schaefer is the Chair of the International Service Program.